- For years SAP has said that its software contained best practices.

 What SAP Said About its Software Containing Best Practices

 Best practices are a consultant-ese statement.
-Most consulting companies state that they offer their customers best practices.
+Most consulting companies state that they offer their customers the best practices.
 However, SAP used the term a bit differently and was probably the most aggressive in pushing the idea of best practices in its software.
 The concept was that SAP had gone through its large account base and had taken the best practices from various customers and placed these best practices into the software.

 SAP proposed that whatever the prospect was doing in its existing systems were inferior to the best practices that were contained within SAP’s software.
 SAP’s claims regarding best practices have extended even beyond this to state that everything contained within SAP is as best practice.

 There has been significant research into best practices, as they are widely claimed.